Managing Your Music See all 17 articles

 Here's how you can use the Spotify URI Looker-Upper tool at https://distrokid.com/uri/spotify:

-Once you've uploaded your release and delivered it to Spotify, you may need to wait a day or two for a URI to populate through this tool.
-Note that direct links to albums or tracks won't work in Spotify until their release date.
+Once you've uploaded your release and delivered it to Spotify, you may need to wait at least two days for a URI to populate through this tool.
+If you try to use the tool and see a message that says "Looking it up, check back tomorrow," please wait at least two days, and then try again.

 Finding the URI Directly in Spotify